dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/overview.md

   To act as a data source, a list must implement the <xref:System.Collections.IList> interface; one example would be an array that is an instance of the <xref:System.Array> class.
 For more information on arrays, see [How to: Create an Array of Objects (Visual Basic)](/previous-versions/visualstudio/visual-studio-2010/487y7874(v=vs.100)).

-  In general, you should use <xref:System.ComponentModel.BindingList%601> when you create lists of objects for data binding. <xref:System.ComponentModel.BindingList%601> is a generic version of the <xref:System.ComponentModel.IBindingList> interface.
+  In general, you should use <xref:System.ComponentModel.BindingList%601> when you create lists of objects for data binding. `BindingList` is a generic version of the <xref:System.ComponentModel.IBindingList> interface.
 The `IBindingList` interface extends the <xref:System.Collections.IList> interface by adding properties, methods and events necessary for two-way data binding.

 - <xref:System.Collections.IEnumerable>